McPherson College: History

 In 1926, J Willard Hershey synthesized one of the world's earliest synthetic (man-made) diamonds on the McPherson College campus.
 One of the diamonds is on display at the McPherson Museum in McPherson, Kansas.
 There is some debate about the success of Hershey's experiments, and whether or not true diamonds were involved.

 In 1962, McPherson College became a charter member of Brethren Colleges Abroad (BCA).

 In 1976, local entrepreneur Gaines H. "Smokey" Billue, provided funds for the construction of Templeton Hall along with additional operating capital through the donation of a portion of his classic and antique car collection.
 This donation provided the spark to launch the Automotive Restoration Technology program at McPherson College.
 The Tonight Show host Jay Leno has been a financial supporter of the Automotive Restoration Technology program since 1997 and a member of the program's National Advisory Board since 1998.

 In November 2022, an anonymous donor promised to deliver $2 for every $1 raised by McPherson College up to a maximum gift of $500 million.
 By June 30th, the final day of the matching period, the college had secured $342 million in outside pledges which enable them to receive the full amount of the initial donation.
 The anonymous donor then pledged an additional $500 million estate gift to the college.
 This resulted in the McPherson endowment growing to $1.59 billion, making it one of the largest endowments of a small liberal arts college in the United States.

-Presidents

-McPherson College has been led by thirteen presidents and four interim presidents.